Class A โ new agricultural buildings on units of 5 ha or more / Private Ways / Other operations

 Whilst Class A allows for development of an agricultural building on a separate parcel of land, that land must be larger than 1 ha.
 The entire unit must be 5ha plus or 12.3553 acres plus.

-Note that you cannot benefit from a new agricultural building or the extension thereof if you have taken advantage of Class Q or Class S of Part 3 involving conversion of previous agricultural building etc. to residential or a school.
+Note that you cannot benefit from a new agricultural building or the extension thereof if you have taken advantage of Class Q or Class S of Part 3 involving conversion of previous agricultural building etc. to residential or a school on the same agricultural unit – if the EAU has changed, this may be okay, but ensure you have evidence to show that the two are not linked.
+If in doubt take advise.
 Conversion of a barn under Class R to a flexible commercial use, does not prevent a new agricultural building erection.

 Any works must be reasonably necessary for the purposes of agriculture.
 You may be expected to justify the scale of the agricultural building compared to the scale of the operation.
 It goes without saying that an agricultural trade or business should be operating on the land or within the agricultural unit.